by Nancy Armitage

 season with mignonette [shallots & champagne vinegar]

 small crushed garlic cloves

 1 T. meat glaze

 1 t. vingear

 Escoffier by the 1880’s, was the most famous chef in Europe.
 He worked in the Grand Hotel & the Hotel National.
 By 1890, he took over Savoy Hotel in London.
 In 1898, Escoffier & Cesar Ritz opened the famous Hotel Ritz in Paris.
 In those days, The Ritz Paris was quite fashionable to enjoy their elaborate “five o’clock tea” receptions in the afternoon evening.
-It is said that Escoffier was responsilbe for changing the time of this tradition of “Five O’clock Tea”.
-Women would could to Dinner at the Paris Ritz at 7 o’clock at Escoffier fancy restaurant & they wouldn’t eat their dinner.
+It is said that Escoffier was responsible for changing the time of this tradition of “Five O’clock Tea”.
+Women would come to Dinner at the Paris Ritz at 7 o’clock at Escoffier fancy restaurant & they wouldn’t eat their dinner.
 The ladies had just taken tea at 5 o’clock.
 So, “5 o’clock tea” changed to “afternoon tea” at 3-4 pm.
-It was recorded that Mrs. Arabella Huntington’s residence was the Ritz Hotel Paris in 1900,1901 and 1902.
-1902 year was found on one of Mrs. Huntington’s Paris receipts, per exhibition “Belle of San Marino” at the Huntington Library, in San Marino.
+It was recorded that Mrs. Arabella Huntington’s residence was the Ritz Hotel Paris in 1900,1901 & 1902.
+The year 1902, was found on one of Mrs. Arabella Huntington’s Paris receipts; per exhibition “Belle of San Marino” at the Huntington Library, in San Marino.